 When sanding, use light

 Good lighting is essential for achieving the best results.
 The good and strong light will show you all the possible fine scratches and marks left during sanding.
 You want to get rid of those before applying the stain and the finish because the pigments of the staining product will highlight even the finer imperfections and make them more noticeable.
-From now one, the only way to fix that is starting the whole process all over again and sanding the surface.
+From now on, the only way to fix that is to start the whole process all over again and sanding the surface.
 Make sure to choose a light that is not only strong but mobile and movable enough so you can easily and conveniently use it whenever you are moving around.
 Make sure to position the light in a way that it shoots across the surface of the floor because this is the way to “catch” all scratches and imperfections left.

 How to sand fast?

 The fastest and easiest way to treat the entire surface is by using a sanding machine.
-A few types of machines to be exact, such as edge, palm, random orbit sander, etc. Now, we know that purchasing professional equipment just to complete your DIY project is pretty much pointless and definitely very expensive.
+A few types of machines to be exact, such as edge, palm, random orbit sander, etc. Now, we know that purchasing professional equipment just to complete your DIY project is pretty much pointless and very expensive.

 Thankfully, you can opt for just renting the equipment from your local professional company.
 In case this is not a possibility for you, we highly recommend you choosing a professional service instead.
-Keep in mind that even if you are able to rent a sanding machine, you cannot go with one type and skip the rest.
+Keep in mind that even if you can rent a sanding machine, you cannot go with one type and skip the rest.
 Just like with the grits, each type of machine/tool contribute to the whole project and has a different purpose.
 If one of them is missing, you won’t be able to enjoy flawless results.

 Sand as you go

-Newly installed wood floors are also in need of a thorough sanding when unfinished.
+Newly installed wood floors are also in need of thorough sanding when unfinished.
 Unfinished boards have to be prepared for the application of finishes, stains, etc. Not to mention that during the transportation process some boards may be left scratched and marked and this is when a bit of sanding comes into place.
 However, a wood floor installation project takes long enough and when we add the sanding, finishing, staining, and even the waiting time for drying of the products, you can assume that you won’t be able to use the floor for weeks.
 This is why we recommend you to sand the floor as you go and not wait until the floor is fully assembled and fitted.
 Otherwise, it will take you a lot of time, because you have to wait long enough for the glue to tighten, for example.
-In addition, sanding in areas and step-by-step is significantly easier, especially when it comes to a DIY project and a novice.
+Also, sanding in areas and step-by-step is significantly easier, especially when it comes to a DIY project and a novice.

 Remove the dust after sanding

 Making sure that the surface is completely clean and free of dust between every round of sanding is essential, to say the least.
-The finer dust left from treating the woodworks as an abrasive that can permanently scratch the surface of the raw wood.
-In addition, dirt and dust buildups will look extremely ugly and noticeable once you finish the floor with the sealing and staining products that will only enhance any imperfection.
+The finer dust left from treating the woodworks as an abrasive can permanently scratch the surface of the raw wood.
+Also, dirt and dust buildups will look extremely ugly and noticeable once you finish the floor with the sealing and staining products that will only enhance any imperfection.
 Thankfully, nowadays there is advanced machinery available for sanding that can collect the majority of the dust along the way.
 However, this does not mean that you still don’t have to vacuum between every round, it will just be less mess and stress to deal with.

 Make sure that all nails are nailed down

-Before you start sanding the floor if the floorboards are secured and fitted with nails, make sure there is not a single nail head that is popping up.
+Before you start sanding the floor if the floorboards are secured and fitted with nails, make sure there is not a single nailhead that is popping up.
 Nail them down before you start, otherwise, the nail may get caught by the sanding machine and destroy it, plus it will scratch the surface with very deep and impossible to fix marks and dents.

 Sometimes you may find out that the floor has some noticeable gaps between the floorboards.
 Worry not, the easiest way to fill these gaps in is by collecting the sawdust after the first round of sanding, then mixing it with resin and placing the substance in the gaps.
-Once the gap filling mixture is completely dry, you can carry on with sanding the surface.
-Using the sawdust of your own project means that you will be able to achieve a complete match in colour.
+Once the gap-filling mixture is completely dry, you can carry on with sanding the surface.
+Using the sawdust of your project means that you will be able to achieve a complete match in colour.

 Once your project is finished and you are happy with the results, it is time to carry on with finishing the surface.
 Protecting the surface with a finishing project is essential for making sure your floor is lasting and you will be able to enjoy its beauty and durability for decades.
-Take your time and do research on what finishing product is the best option for you.
+Take your time and research what finishing product is the best option for you.

-Some floor requires a heavy-duty, hard-wearing finish that will survive the heaviest of footfall and the highest of traffic, while for other floors you can go with simpler finishing products such as oils that will enhance the natural colour and texture of wood and nourish and strengthen the wood from within while penetrating into its porous structure.
+Some floor requires a heavy-duty, hard-wearing finish that will survive the heaviest of footfall and the highest of traffic, while for other floors you can go with simpler finishing products such as oils that will enhance the natural colour and texture of wood and nourish and strengthen the wood from within while penetrating its porous structure.
 Also, make sure to consider which finish will be easier for you to keep clean, maintained, and scratch-free.